etak64n/etak64n-blog/README.md

 Open <http://127.0.0.1:1111> in your browser to preview the site.

 ## How to deploy to Cloudflare Pages
-Cloudflare Pages does not provide Zola out of the box.
-This repository includes a small build script that downloads a compatible binary before generating the site.
+Cloudflare Pages can install Zola automatically when the `ZOLA_VERSION` environment variable is set.
 Configure your Pages project with:

+- Environment variable: `ZOLA_VERSION`
-- Build command: `bash scripts/build.sh`
+- Build command: `zola build`
 - Output directory: `public`

 When linked to the GitHub repository, pushed changes are deployed automatically.